-All miscellaneous signs, including but not limited to yard sales, etc. must be put up no sooner than forty-eight (48) hours prior to and taken down no later than twenty-four (24) hours after the event.
+All miscellaneous signs, including but not limited to yard sales, etc. must be put up no sooner than forty-eight (48) hours prior to and take down no later than twenty-four (24) hours after the event.

-25. Solar Panels

-Solar panels are permitted on case by case bases and must maintain a low profile in appearance.

-26. Landscaping And Vegetable Gardens

-Care should be exercised in the planting and maintenance of trees and shrubs on your lot to prevent obstruction of sight lines required for vehicular traffic.
+- 25. Solar Panels: Solar panels are permitted on case by case bases and must maintain a low profile in appearance. - 26.
+Landscaping and Vegetable Gardens: Care should be exercised in the planting and maintenance of trees and shrubs on your lot to prevent obstruction of sight lines required for vehicular traffic.
 It is the responsibility of the homeowner to ensure that their lot is mowed and all gardens must be neatly maintained throughout the growing season; this includes removal of all unused stakes, trellises, and dead growth.
-Vegetable gardens must be in rear yard, Side yard requires Architectural approval with acceptance by neighbors affected by view of vegetable garden.
+Vegetable gardens must in the rear yards, side yards require Architectural approval with acceptance by neighbors affected by view of vegetable garden.

-Consideration should also be given to type of trees to be planted, specifically with regard to size of mature trees, and how the roots will affect water lines and underground cables, etc. If such plantings result in complaints by neighbors, the Architectural Control Committee will consider appropriate measures to resolve the problem.
+Consideration should also be given to type of trees to be planted, specifically with regards to size of mature trees, and how the routs will affect water lines and underground cables, etc. If such plantings result in complaints by neighbors, the Architectural Control Committee will consider appropriate measures to resolve the problem.

-28. In-Home Business

-Municipality and the Declaration Of Covenants, Conditions & Restrictions regulates in-home businesses.
-In addition to municipality control the Association is concerned about the impact of in-home business on the residential character of the neighborhood and on adjacent neighbors.
-Therefore, customer ofiented businesses are not allowed.
+27. In-Home Business: Municipality and the Declaration of Covenants, Conditions & Restrictions regulates in-home business.
+In addition to municipality control the association is concerned about the impact on in-home business on the residential character of the neighborhood and on adjacent neighbors.
+Therefore, customer-oriented businesses are not allowed.

-For non-customer oriented businesses, the following special requirements must be met:
+For non-customer-oriented businesses, the following special requirements must be met:

 - a.
 Permit obtained from municipality. - b.
 Copy of Permit on file with the Association's office. - c.
 No sign or other advertising device of any nature shall be placed upon any lot. - d.
 No exterior storage of business-related materials will be allowed. - e.
-No commercial vehicles will be allowed.

-Although the Association does not expressly prohibit in-home day care services, the above requirements must be met.
-Care should be taken so that this service does not cause an annoyance to neighbors or interfere with the rights of other homeowners relating to the "quiet enjoyment" of their property.
+No commercial vehicles will be allowed. - Although the Association does not expressly prohibit in-home day care services, the above requirements must be met.
+Care should be taken so that this service does not cause any annoyance to neighbors or interfere with the rights of other homeowners relating to the "quiet enjoyment" of their property.